lorenzophys/isops/README.md

 user@laptop:~$ isops
 Usage: isops [OPTIONS] PATH

-  Utility to ensure SOPS secrets are encrypterd.
+  Utility to ensure all SOPS secrets are encrypterd.

 Options:
   -s, --summary            Print a summary at the end of the checks.